rackerlabs/rackspace-how-to/content/cloud-load-balancers/configure-a-health-monitor-in-cloud-load-balancers.md

     All existing load balancers for your account display.

-4. Click the gear icon next load balancer name that you want to monitor, then select **Edit Health Monitoring**.
+4. Click the gear icon next to the load balancer name that you want to monitor, then select **Edit Health Monitoring**.

 5. In the popup dialog box, select a **Monitor Type**: